rsalmei/clearly/README.md

 ## Requirements

 To use `clearly`, you currently need to:
-- be in python 2.7 (will support 3.4+ very soon)
 - enable *Events* (`celery worker -E`)

 and you're good to go!

 Highlights:
-- any version of celery will work :)
+- any version of celery will work, from 3.1 to 4.2+ :)
-- a result backend is not necessary (but used if available :)
+- a result backend is not mandatory (but used if available :)
+- now the code supports both python 2.7 and python 3.4+ :)

 ## How `clearly` works